sib-swiss/NGS-variants-training/docs/day2/variant_calling.md

     326 SNP
     ```

-We will do the variant calling on all three samples.
+Now, we will perform the variant calling on all three samples.
 Later we want to combine the variant calls.
 For efficient merging of vcfs, we will need to output the variants as a GVCF.
 To do that, we will use the option `--emit-ref-confidence GVCF`.
 Also, we'll visualise the haplotype phasing with IGV in the next section.
 For that we'll need a phased bam.
 You can get this output with the argument `--bam-output`.

-**Exercise:** Run `gatk HaplotypeCaller` for mother, father and son by using a loop, and by using the arguments in the previous exercise.
-On top of that add the arguments `--emit-ref-confidence GVCF` and `--bamoutput <phased.bam>`.
+**Exercise:** Create a script in `C-all_samples` called `C06_run_haplotypecaller.sh`.
+Use it to run `gatk HaplotypeCaller` for mother, father and son in a loop.
+Use the same arguments as in the previous exercise.
+On top of that, add the arguments `--emit-ref-confidence GVCF` and `--bamoutput <phased.bam>`.

 ??? done "Answer"
-    ```sh
+    ```sh title="C06_run_haplotypecaller.sh"
+    #!/usr/bin/env bash

     cd ~/workdir

-    for sample in mother father son
+    for SAMPLE in mother father son
     do
         gatk HaplotypeCaller \
         --reference data/reference/Homo_sapiens.GRCh38.dna.chromosome.20.fa \
-      --input bqsr/$sample.recal.bam \
+        --input results/bqsr/"$SAMPLE".recal.bam \
-      --output variants/$sample.HC.g.vcf \
+        --output results/variants/"$SAMPLE".HC.g.vcf \
-      --bam-output variants/$sample.phased.bam \
+        --bam-output results/variants/"$SAMPLE".phased.bam \
         --intervals chr20:10018000-10220000 \
         --emit-ref-confidence GVCF
     done

     ```